Zungwini Mountain skirmishes: 20 January

 On the morning of 20 January Buller rode out from Fort Tinta with 104 irregular horse, including men of the Frontier Light Horse, to carry out a reconnaissance of Zungwini Mountain.
 Buller's force crossed the White Umfolozi River 2 mi north of Mount Iseki.
 He advanced to and captured Mabomba's kraal on the south-eastern spur of Zungwini.
 A party of Boer irregulars, under Piet Uys, found 50 armed Zulu nearby at Seketwayo's Kraal.
 The Zulu fled into broken ground and were pursued by the Boers and 20 dismounted men sent by Buller.
 In the resulting skirmish twelve Zulu were killed and one Boer wounded by a thrown assegai.
 Four Zulu firearms and a number of assegai were recovered.

 After the skirmish Uys' men reported more Zulu present on the top of the mountain.
 A force under Buller ascended the slope by a cattle track to gain a view of the surrounding area but the Zulu moved to prevent his ascent.
 Around 1,000 Zulu advanced on Buller, in their flanking horns of the buffalo formation.
 Buller's force coalesced on a rocky knoll and fought off the central, chest, of the Zulu formation, inflicting at least eight dead on the Zulu, but were outflanked by the movement of the Zulu left wing, 300-strong, and right wing, 400-strong.
 Buller ordered a withdrawal down the mountain, during which a man of the Frontier Light Horse was wounded and two others struck by spent musket balls.
 A horse belonging to one of the Boers was also hit.

 The Zulu pursued Buller as far as the White Umfolozi, with around 100 crossing the river before Buller turned his force round to drive them off.
-The Zulu force retreated back to the Zungwini.
+The Zulu force retreated to the Zungwini.
 The Zulus involved in the skirmish on 20 January included the abaQulusi and some of Mbilini's followers.
 Buller wrote of the action: "I endeavoured to cross the upper plateau ... but the hill was too strongly held for us to force it".
 Wood did not hear about the skirmish until 7 pm when he received a note from Buller, sent during the withdrawal.
 Wood had recently sent 70 empty ox-drawn wagon back to Balte Spruit and was concerned for their safety, as Buller's note had been sent before he had seen off his pursuers.